CONDITIONS

 Secondary amenorrhoea: when periods that previously started stop for three months or longer

-Amenorrhea can be classified into two main categories: primary and secondary.
-Primary amenorrhea is further subdivided into two types: congenital and acquired.
-Congenital primary amenorrhea is caused by genetic disorders, such as Turner syndrome, while acquired primary amenorrhea is caused by factors such as hormonal imbalances or structural abnormalities.
-Secondary amenorrhea, on the other hand, is caused by factors such as polycystic ovarian syndrome (PCOS), primary ovarian insufficiency (POI), and functional hypothalamic amenorrhea (FHA).
-The classification of amenorrhea is important for determining the underlying cause and developing an effective treatment plan.
-A normal menstrual cycle is regulated by the hypothalamic-pituitary-ovarian axis, and any disruption in this axis can lead to amenorrhea.
-Secondary sexual characteristics, such as breast development and pubic hair growth, are also important indicators of reproductive health.
-Premature ovarian insufficiency (POI) and premature ovarian failure are two conditions that can lead to secondary amenorrhea.
-A comprehensive evaluation, including hormone levels, pelvic ultrasound, and thyroid function tests, is necessary to determine the underlying cause of amenorrhea.
-(Keep keywords: primary ovarian insufficiency, secondary amenorrhea, polycystic ovarian syndrome, primary amenorrhea, functional hypothalamic amenorrhea, menstrual cycle, normal menstrual cycle, secondary sexual characteristics, premature ovarian insufficiency, premature ovarian failure, pelvic ultrasound, hypothalamic pituitary ovarian axis, thyroid function tests, hormone levels, turner syndrome, hypothalamic amenorrhea, underlying cause, structural abnormalities)
+Amenorrhea can be divided into two main types: primary and secondary.
+Primary amenorrhea is further sub-divided into two types: congenital and acquired.
+Congenital primary amenorrhea is caused by genetic disorders like Turner syndrome, acquired primary amenorrhea is caused by hormonal imbalances or structural abnormalities.
+Secondary amenorrhea is caused by factors like polycystic ovarian syndrome (PCOS), primary ovarian insufficiency (POI) and functional hypothalamic amenorrhea (FHA).
+The classification of amenorrhea is important to determine the underlying cause and develop a treatment plan.
+A normal menstrual cycle is regulated by the hypothalamic-pituitary-ovarian axis and any disruption in this axis can cause amenorrhea.
+Secondary sexual characteristics like breast development and pubic hair growth are also important indicators of reproductive health.

-What Causes Amenorrhoea, Including Polycystic Ovary Syndrome?
+What Causes Amenorrhoea Including Polycystic Ovary Syndrome?

 Polycystic Ovary Syndrome (PCOS)